Beneficial Ownership Act 2017

 When does the information have to be submitted?

-The nominated officer must submit the registrable beneficial ownership information by the date on which the legal entity’s next annual return must be filed or by 30 June 2018, whichever is earlier, but in any event as soon as reasonably practicable after the information has been submitted to the nominated officer/CSP.
+The nominated officer must submit the registrable beneficial ownership information by the date on which the legal entity’s next annual return must be filed or by 30 June 2018, whichever is earlier.
 Any changes to the information must then be submitted to the database within one calendar month of the nominated officer being made aware of the said changes.

 What if there are no registrable beneficial owners?